RichyRich515/OpenGL/README.txt

 Notes:
-	- The currently controller ball is colored white
+	- The currently controlled ball is colored white

+	- I was unable to finish an RK4 integrator for this project so I have used semi-implicit euler instead

 Controls:
 	- W A S D